dovetail-genomics/HiChiP/docs/source/1D_peak.rst

 - :ref:`.bam <FINALBAM>` file generated at the :ref:`from fastq to final valid pairs bam file <FTB>` step.

+.. admonition:: Testing!

+   If you are looking for a dataset to practice this walkthrough, I reccomend the GM12878 CTCF (deep sequencing) from our publicaly available :ref:`datasets<DATASETS>`

 Additional tools needed
 -----------------------